Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: System Model

 \section{System Model}

-Consider the digital baseband model of a binary reflected Gray coded (BRGC) $M$-QAM modulation scheme, where the transmitted symbol $x$ is found by mapping the bits $b_1, \dots, b_K$ to a complex constellation symbol belonging to the set of all constellation points $C$, where $K = \log_2 M$.
-We adopt a flat fading complex channel model in which the complex received symbol $y$ has the expression
+Consider the digital baseband model of a binary reflected Gray coded (BRGC) $M$-QAM modulation scheme, where the transmitted symbol $x$ is obtained by mapping the bits $b_1, \dots, b_K$ to a complex symbol belonging to the constellation $C$, where $K = \log_2 M$.
+We assume there are a number of $N_I$ interfering symbols denoted by $z_i$, each independently drawn from a constellation $C_I$.
+Under a flat fading complex channel model the complex received symbol $y$ has the expression

-where $n$ is drawn i.i.d. from a complex Gaussian distribution with zero mean and variance equal to $\frac{\sigma_n^2}{2}$ and $h$ represents the complex channel coefficient.
-We assume that $h$ comes from a complex distribution such that $\mathbb{E}[|h|^2] = 1$, but make no further assumptions on the shape of the distribution for the rest of our derivations.
-Given instantaneous channel state information at the receiver, the exact log-likelihood ratio (L-value) for bit $b_k$ is given by
+where $n$ is drawn from a circular complex Gaussian distribution with zero mean and variance equal to $\sigma_n^2$ and $h$ and $h^{(I)}_i$ represent the complex channel coefficients of the desired signal and each interferer, respectively.
+Given complete channel state information, the exact log-likelihood ratio (L-value) at the receiver for bit $b_k$ is given by